GDQuest/GDTour/README.md

 **Minimum required Godot version: Godot 4.2 standard** (*not* the .NET edition)

+**Warning: Godot Tours is an experimental project.** While it appears to work fairly reliably in Godot 4.2 stable, we are still refining the API as we're producing interactive tours.
+Please note that we may make breaking changes to the tour API with new releases to polish it.

 ## Support and contributions

 Given our limited resources, and the amount of work that this project represents, it is currently provided as-is: we do not offer individual or community support on this.